regno-node/regno/README.md

 # What is the goal of Regno?
 To enable as many people as possible to run & understand their own Monero node, along with other optional software that is highly complimentary to Monero.

+To achieve this, Regno integrates the very best software from across the Monero ecosystem into a single usable project, all in an open and modular manner.

 # Prerequesites
 - bash
 - docker engine